google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 - SCT extensions are typed.

-- STHs can contain exceptions, which are typed.
+- STHs can contain extensions, which are typed.

 - A new data structure, TransItem, is now used for encapsulating all CT data and can be used anywhere SCTs in [RFC6962] were used.